aurimas-darguzis/message-app/README.md

 # message-app
 MEAN stack messaging app using Angular 2.

-Each folder has its folder structure in the project, so feel free to re-use part of code if you find it usefull
+Each folder here acts as separate 'module'.
+This folder structure is not the same as in production application.
+Feel free to use components to create parts for your own app.